Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/03OnLearningAndTraining/README.md

 Scholarly research is practised by adults, as such, the participants of any training in Open Science will most likely be adults, often with a first or second degree in higher education.
 It is therefore interesting to see, how far teaching children or teenagers \(pedagogy\) differs from teaching adults \(andragogy\).
 The Canadian Literacy and Learning Network did some interesting work on this difference and recapitulated it in seven principles:

-1. **Adults must want to learn**.
-This means that the inner motivation and added values are decisive and it might be worth to know them before starting the course.
+1. **Adults must want to learn.** This means that the inner motivation and added values are decisive and it might be worth to know them before starting the course.

 2. **Adults will learn only what they feel they need to learn.** Adults are practical in their approach to learning; they want to know, "How is this going to help me right now?"
 You should therefore be practical and direct.